rocketacademy/sarah-classic/course-logistics/required-hardware-and-software/required-software-1.md

 ### VSCode

 VSCode is the most popular code editor in the world.
-We will write all code for SWE Fundamentals inside of VSCode.
+We will write all code for Sarah Classic inside of VSCode.
 Download VSCode for your OS [here](https://code.visualstudio.com/download).